coldr3ality/ICEPack/README.md

 I first developed a complete proof of concept in 2020 written in Perl.
 Since then, I have taken on learning C and giving the specification and architecture the proper treatment to realize an enterprise grade implementation.

-In my estimation, the current status of development is a well-earned v0.2.5, where I have the first abstraction layer very well optimized, and the low level code of the second abstraction layer fully implemented and tested.
-Only one of three public setters within the second abstraction layer is implemented, and the third abstraction layer is still entirely not implemented.

 	ICE encoding is efficient for inside-out UUID tables.
 It has O(1) access time to lowest / highest / nearest existing / nonexisting keys.